 Pitches are usually constructed on a stone (dynamic) or macadam (engineered) base.

 If an engineered base is chosen in the construction of a synthetic pitch, a macadam base will be laid over the base stone.
 A macadam base can consist of either one or two layers of macadam depending upon the budget available.
 A second layer of macadam will create a more structurally sound base, prior to the carpet going down.
-If the finish surface selected is open textured macadam, then a 2 layer system would be advisable
+If the finished surface selected is open-textured macadam, then a 2 layer system would be advisable.